Brew Method

 Practical Brewing Advice

-Use often stronger than standard filter, medium-fine to medium grind, and 4–7 min as the first pass, then let the device's natural flow guide the next change.
+Use a stronger-than-standard dose, medium-coarse to coarse grind, and 4-7 minute brew as the first pass, then let the cloth's flow guide the next change.
 For Nel Drip, the first useful adjustment is to control pour speed and maintain the cloth carefully.
 Keep the other variables steady while you test that change.

 With Nel Drip, for a stronger cup, adjust the dose and drawdown together.
 A clogged filter or rushed pour can taste heavy without tasting better.